-Maintaining strong parenting skills is crucial to become a better mother or father.
-Every parent wants their kids to unlock their potential, feel happy, and grow up to achieve their dreams and be a valued member of society.
+Maintaining strong parenting skills is crucial to becoming a better mother or father.
+Every parent wants their kids to unlock their potential, feel happy, and grow up to achieve their dreams and be valued member of society.

 With the plethora of information out there, parents spend hours sifting through blogs, parenting tips, and personal accounts about how to raise their children.

-While this can be informative, it is also time consuming and confusing.
-Each expert seems to have their own unique approach toward unlocking one’s parenting strengths.
+While this can be informative, it is also time-consuming and confusing.
+Each expert seems to have their own unique approach to unlocking one’s parenting strengths.

-In this article, we will simplify these key strategies and offer ways you can apply these tips into your daily parenting.
+In this article, we will simplify these key strategies and offer ways you can apply these tips to your daily parenting.